microsoft/azuredevopslabs/labs/vsts/agile/readme.md

    ![](images/26.png)

-   >To maximize a team's ability to consistently deliver high quality software, Kanban emphasize two main practices.
+   {% include note.html content= "To maximize a team's ability to consistently deliver high quality software, Kanban emphasize two main practices.
 The first, visualize the flow of work, requires you to map your team's workflow stages and configure your Kanban board to match.
 The second, constrain the amount of work in progress, requires you to set work-in-progress (WIP) limits.
 You're then ready to track progress on your Kanban board and monitor key metrics to reduce lead or cycle time.

-   >Your Kanban board turns your backlog into an interactive signboard, providing a visual flow of work.
+   Your Kanban board turns your backlog into an interactive signboard, providing a visual flow of work.
 As work progresses from idea to completion, you update the items on the board.
-Each column represents a work stage, and each card represents a user story (blue cards) or a bug (red cards) at that stage of work.
+Each column represents a work stage, and each card represents a user story (blue cards) or a bug (red cards) at that stage of work." %}

 1. We are going to modify the **Kanban board** to map the flow of how our team works.
 Click the gear icon to open the settings dialog.